Roshan-R/old.blog/content/posts/unresponsive.md

 |
 |F 	|OOM |Kill 	Calls oom_kill to kill a memory hog process|

-for an extensive list of these SysReq functions, check out [this](https://en.wikipedia.org/wiki/Magic_SysRq_key) wikipedia article.
+For an extensive list of these SysReq functions, check out [this](https://en.wikipedia.org/wiki/Magic_SysRq_key) wikipedia article.

 Most distributions disable the access to some of SysRq functions via